It’s not just that you didn’t brush this morning. There may be an underlying problem.

 - Tobacco.
 If you smoke or chew tobacco, you will develop bad breath, along with other diseases or conditions.
 If you would like help to stop smoking, reach out to your doctor or dentist.

 - Dry Mouth.
 This can be caused by medications or conditions that cause a lack of saliva flow in your mouth.
-Saliva helps cleanse your mouth, removing particles that may cause a foul odor.
+Saliva helps cleanse your mouth by removing particles that may cause a foul odor.
 If you are experiencing dry mouth, your dentist can recommend a special mouth rinse or sugarless candy to aid in improving saliva production.

 - Food.
 We knew this was a factor – especially for those of us who love foods with a strong smell, such as garlic and onion.
 When you eat food that contains a strong odor, be aware that food actually enters your bloodstream and is transferred to the lungs where it is expelled.
 Food odor will continue in the form of bad breath until the food is completely out of the body.

 - Medical Reasons.
 Bad breath can also be a sign of a serious medical condition.
-If your dentist cannot find a reason why your mouth can be causing bad breath, you may want to visit your physician.
+If your dentist cannot find a reason why your mouth can be causing bad breath, then you may want to visit your physician.
 Some conditions that cause bad breath include nasal drip, respiratory infections, bronchitis, diabetes, liver or kidney ailments and more.

 If you’re concerned about your oral health, beyond your basic morning breath, call Penn Dental Family Practice at 215-898-PDFP.